alexkavanagh-dev/memory-box-media/README.md

 ## Possible Future Features
 - Highlight which section of the page the user is currently viewing in the navigation menu (requires javascript).
-- Make the contact form send an actual email to MemoryBoxMedia.
+- Make the contact form send a real email to MemoryBoxMedia.
-- Allowing the user to make an order through the website itself without having to contact anyone.
+- Allow the user to make an order through the website itself without having to contact anyone.
-- Live messaging service for users to get quicker responses to queries.
+- Live chat service for users to get quicker responses to queries.
-- A section for reviews from past customers that allows users to add their own reviews with ratings, text review and images.
+- A section for reviews from past customers that also allows users to add their own reviews with ratings, text review and images.

 # Testing
 ## Validator Testing